BJTMastermind/COLParser/README.md

 * Download `COLParser.jar` from the [Releases](https://github.com/BJTMastermind/COLParser/releases) tab.
 * Add the library into your project.
-* Import `me.bjtmastermind.colparser.Parser` and `me.bjtmastermind.colparser.COLFile` to use.
+* Import `me.bjtmastermind.colparser.Parser and/or Assembler` and `me.bjtmastermind.colparser.COLFile` to use.

-Example Code
+Example Code (Parsing)

 ```java
 Parser parser = new Parser(new File("path/to/colours.col"));